 This can be a very telling number.
 Every transaction is unique and a variety of situations can arise.
 If a Realtor has only performed a small number of transactions, ask why.
 How much experience does the agent have under his/her belt of actually dealing with other agents, inspection reports, appraisals, etc?
 The higher the amount of transactions, the more likely an agent is equipped to handle any potential situation.

-Susie’s Answer: In my second year of real estate (2015), I closed 32 transactions equaling $11.6 million in sales.
-In 2016, I closed 39 transactions equaling $18.9 million in sales and was the #3 agent in my RE/MAX Alliance DTC as well as 11th in the entire RE/MAX Alliance network of over 900 agents.
+Susie’s Answer: In my third year of real estate (2016), I closed 39 transactions equaling $18.9 million in sales.
+In 2017, I closed 41 transactions equaling $20.8 million in sales and was the top producing agent in at RE/MAX Alliance DTC as well as 11th in the entire RE/MAX Alliance network of over 900 agents.
 Other agents have complimented my communication and how I handle “bumps” in the road.
 My main goal is to make every transaction as smooth as possible for all parties involved.

 What sets you apart as a Realtor® if I am buying a home?